 Key members of the research community:

-As publicly-funded organizations, Canada’s federal research agencies are strong advocates for making the results of the research they fund as accessible as possible.
-The Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council of Canada (SSHRC) (the agencies) developed a draft Tri-Agency Research Data Management Policy.
+As publicly-funded organizations, Canada’s federal granting agencies are strong advocates for making the results of the research they fund as accessible as possible.
+The Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council of Canada (SSHRC) (the agencies) developed the Tri-Agency Research Data Management Policy.
 This policy outlines their fundamental expectations regarding research data management and the responsibilities of researchers, research communities, research institutions and research funders in meeting these expectations.
-Portage engages with the Federal Tri-Agencies to ensure that any data policy requirements adopted by them are reflected and supported by Portage.
+Portage engages with Canada’s federal granting agencies to ensure that any data policy requirements adopted by them are reflected and supported by Portage.